zeroasiccorp/umi/umi/formal/README.md

 witness the rule 6 dependence its input ports do have.

-**`fv_umi_demux`** -- the onehot-select assumption is the boundary of correct usage, not decoration.
+**`fv_umi_demux`** -- the onehot-select assumption is the boundary of correct usage.
 The `hazard` task drops it and witnesses both real
 behaviours: `select==0` **accepts and silently drops** a beat, and a multi-hot select **duplicates** it. `fault_drop` / `fault_dup` weaken the assumption in each direction so it is falsifiable rather than trusted.